 Emery is an emo-rock band that started in 2001.
 They have toured worldwide with 8 full length releases (9th full length coming soon), several EPs and multiple exclusive releases to their private subscription club called Emeryland.
 Emery continues to make new music each year with a loyal group of followers.
 Emeryland is a growing and sustainable community that continues to incorporate and enhance a cohesive, collaborative group that sustains their art at the center, while building relationships and value.
 Emery also created their very own cryptocurrency called Emerycoin ($WALLS) that is used within the community for memberships, exclusive merchandise, and more.
 Emery’s twenty year tenure proves their longevity and adaptability over the course of two decades.

-“DJ Joey Donut” coined his name from the iconic release of “donuts” from the Dunkin’ Donuts franchise.
-New York raised DJ, Joey Ianelli, picked up the “Donuts” to begin his mixing career as DJ Joey Donut.
+“DJ Joey Donut” coined his name from the iconic removal of “donuts” from the Dunkin’ Donuts franchise.
+Born and raised on Staten Island, New York, he spent many years grabbing a coffee from DD, so often Joey Ianelli, picked up the “Donuts” to begin his mixing career as DJ Joey Donut.

-With 5 years of DJing experience under his belt, he’s ready to take on year 2 of Phase Fest.
+With 5 years of EMO DJing and 15+ years traveling with tours like Warped Tour under his belt, he’s ready to take on year 2 of Phase Fest.